alexpearce/2048/README.md

 ## Development

 A recent Elixir version and a running PostgreSQL instance are required for development.
-The simplest way to acquire this is via the provided Nix flake; if you have direnv installed run `direnv allow` and a development environment will be automatically available in your shell.
+The simplest way to acquire these is via the provided [Nix](https://nixos.org/) flake; if you have [direnv](https://direnv.net/) installed run `direnv allow` and a development environment will be automatically available in your shell.
 PostgreSQL can be started in the foreground with `devenv up`.

-Run `mix setup` to install Elixir dependencies and initialised the database.
+Run `mix setup` to install Elixir dependencies and initialise the database.

 Finally, run `mix phx.server` to start the development server.